Contested Divorce Lawyers in Atlanta Offering a Helping Hand When a Contested Divorce Occurs

 A contested divorce can make an already difficult situation seemingly insurmountable.
 This often occurs when the non-filing spouse contests the divorce, and it can lead to a long, strenuous, and expensive process.
-It's vital to recognize what options you have should you file for divorce and your spouse contests it.
+It is vital to recognize what options you have should you file for divorce and your spouse contests it.

 Before we discuss your rights in a contested divorce, it’s important to know the differences between a contested and uncontested divorce.
 Recognizing the differences can help you understand what to discuss with your lawyer and what you may need help figuring out in the process.

 - Uncontested Divorce: In an uncontested divorce, both parties have discussed the factors of a divorce and what they both want.
 Typically, this means they have come up with a plan in which both parties agree on all four of the major factors of divorce.
 They have agreed upon a child custody plan, a child support payment option, matters of alimony, and property division.
-However, one common misconception that people have is that legal counsel is not necessary in an uncontested divorce.
+However, one common misconception that people have is that legal counsel is not necessary for an uncontested divorce.
 It’s still valuable to have a legal professional review your agreement to determine if it’s fair to both sides.

-- Contested Divorce: As the name applies, a contested divorce is any divorce in which the two parties involved cannot agree on all of the material terms of the divorce.
-Regardless of how serious the contention is or what drives it, the divorce will remain as “contested” if there is still a disagreement on any material term of the divorce resolution and until a judge can decide on the issues of the divorce.
+- Contested Divorce: As the name applies, a contested divorce is any divorce in which the two parties involved cannot agree on all the material terms of the divorce.
+Regardless of how serious the contention is or what drives it, the divorce will remain “contested” if there is still a disagreement on any material term of the divorce resolution and until a judge can decide on the issues of the divorce.

-Why Do Divorces Become Contested?
+Why do Divorces Become Contested?

-There are many reasons that one party may contest a divorce, or both parties fail to come to an agreement on the important aspects of the divorce.
+There are many reasons that one party may contest a divorce, or both parties fail to agree on the important aspects of the divorce.
 Below, we’ll explain what typically causes one spouse to avoid an agreement and what can be done when it happens.